-(b) if you are ending the contract because we have told you of an upcoming change to the product or these terms, an error in pricing or description, a delay in delivery due to events outside our control or because you have a legal right to do so as a result of something we have done wrong.
+(b) if you are ending the contract because we have told you of an upcoming change to the product, an error in pricing or description, a delay in delivery due to events outside our control or because you have a legal right to do so as a result of something we have done wrong.

 In all other circumstances (including where you are exercising your right to change your mind) you must pay the costs of return.

-(a) We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods, if this has been caused by your handling them in a way which would not be permitted in a shop.
-If we refund you the price paid before we are able to inspect the goods and later discover you have handled them in an unacceptable way, you must pay us an appropriate amount.
+(a) We may reject your refund of the price (excluding delivery costs) if a good is not returned in a saleable condition.
+If we refund you the price paid before we are able to inspect the goods and later discover you have handled them in an unacceptable way, you must pay us an appropriate amount as requested by us.

 (b) The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.

-(a) if the products are goods, your refund will be made within 14 days from the day on which we receive the product back from you or, if earlier, the day on which you provide us with evidence that you have sent the product back to us (for information about how to return a product to us, see clause 9.2).
+(a) if the product is a good, your refund will be made within 14 days from the day on which we receive the product back from you or, if earlier, the day on which you provide us with evidence that you have sent the product back to us (for information about how to return a product to us, see clause 9.2); and

-(b) in all other cases, your refund will be made within 14 days of your telling us you have changed your mind
+(b) in all other cases (e.g. for services or digital content), your refund will be made within 14 days of your telling us you have changed your mind.